5 ways to remove banding in Photoshop

 #TIP If you don’t like to flatten the image and are worried about loosing your layers, create a copy of the image and flatten the copy instead (Image > Duplicate).
 This way you can save a flat version to share and a layered version if you are precious about keeping your layered files.

-I’ve done ALL the above and still have some banding *sob* – how can I cover it up?
+I've done all that, but I still see banding *sob*.
+How can I cover it up?

-• Add A Texture Overlay: This is my favorite way of removing banding and is an instant result.
+Add A Texture Overlay: This is my favorite way of removing banding and is an instant result.
 Adding a fine art texture not only covers up banding and other background errors but will give your image a stunning fine art finish.
-You can download the Camden Texture overlay pack here, which also come with actions to help you apply and blend the skin tone [Get the LSP Camden Photoshop textures here]
+You can download the Camden Texture overlay pack here, which also come with actions to help you apply and blend the skin tone

 • Layer > New Layer > Change the Mode to “Overlay” and make sure you check the box that says “Fill with Overlay-neutral color (50% gray)